What’s a “Life Stack”?

 - Keyboard Maestro – Macro wizardry.
 I wildly useful tool for automating things.
 I’ve also started using it as my text snippet expander and it works great for that, too.

-- Lightroom – Photo library and Raw file editor.
+- Capture One – Photo library and Raw file editor.

 - Photo Mechanic – Ingesting, tagging, renaming photos from cards.
 Nothing is faster or easier.
 I’d like to not need it, but trying to caption and tag dozens of photos at a time is an exercise in frustration in any other app.